 Strawberries as a Finger Food

-Hull and cut strawberries into small pieces.
+Hull and cut strawberries into small pieces that small enough for baby not choke on.

 Simple Strawberry Baby Food